rpattn/go_cmms/docs/auth_flow.md

   - Sets the session with `active_org` to that newly created org.
 - 400 if `org_slug` is missing or invalid.
 - 409 `{ "error": "org_exists" }` if an organisation already exists with that slug.
 In that case, sign-up must proceed via an invite from an existing owner (invite flow TBD).

+### Organisation Invites

+- POST `/auth/invite` (Owner required): create an invite for an email and optional role.
+- POST `/auth/invite/accept`: accept an invite with a token.

+Note: endpoints are implemented; see `docs/invites.md` for details.
+Email delivery is app-specific.

 ### Endpoint: POST `/auth/login`